Street Parties and community events

 If you are giving away alcohol for free then a licence is not normally needed.

-You don't need a licence to play pre-recorded music as long as your street party is for residents only and the music ha snot been advertised before your event to attract people or make money.
+You don't need a licence to play pre-recorded music as long as your street party is for residents only and the music has not been advertised before your event to attract people or make money.

 You will need a food register if you will be using caterers.